Skip to contents

 If NULL, the internal function .from_Seurat_guess_obsms will be used to guess the obsm mapping as follows:

-• All Seurat reductions are prefixed with X_ and copied to AnnData $obsm.
+• All Seurat reductions are copied to AnnData $obsm.

 $varm mapping